AU-Master-Thesis/thesis/journal/main.typ

 #day(datetime(day: 14, month: 03, year: 2024))

 #kristoffer[
 #location.au

 - Finally got some progess on the reimplementation.
 Fixed the variables moving all over the place by not mixing up the `mean` and `information_vector` at a point in the algorithm.
 - Still some issues with the observed behavior, but we are getting closer.
 - Some of the issues remaining are:
   - Seems suseptible to the initial position given to each robot.
   - Almost every run one of the robots, accelerate downwards while the others approach their goal.
   - The chain of variables do not have the same straight shape as in the original.
 - Continued work on the `Formation` system.

 ]

+#day(datetime(day: 21, month: 03, year: 2024))

+#kristoffer[
+  #location.au

+  - Implemented some utility keybinds like using the spacebar to pause/resume the simulation.
+  - implemented repeated spawning of robots

+]